-By Amanda Lee, MPH, Public Health Research Coordinator, Division of Public Health Sciences, Washington University School of Medicine, 2015 Summer Research Program Participant
+Written by Amanda Lee, MPH, public health research coordinator, Division of Public Health Sciences, Washington University School of Medicine, Institute for Public Health Summer Research Program alumna

 When I started the Institute for Public Health Summer Research Program in 2015, I had never worked in public health research before.
 As an undergraduate, I worked in biology labs and as a public health graduate student, I worked in community outreach.
 I was eager to utilize the skills I gained from these multifaceted experiences in my final step toward completing my Master’s in Public Health, making the Institute for Public Health program ideal for my practicum.
 I had no idea how much I would come to appreciate research in a public health setting.

 Under the guidance of Dr. David A. Patterson Silver Wolf, I evaluated electronic health records from a local behavioral health facility to investigate what social factors could be influencing addiction treatment program completion.
 I enjoyed learning about the quantitative data cleaning and analysis process and was able explore two software programs I’d never used before, SPSS and ArcGIS.
 Fortunately, I got a job in the Division of Public Health Sciences here at Washington University in St. Louis right after the program ended, so I have been able to continue learning about and working in public health research since then.